surtarso/ASAPCabinetFE/UserManual.md

 ## Getting Started

 ### First Things First: Table Structure
+>[!IMPORTANT]

-This app expects you to organize your VPX tables in their own unique separate folders.
+> This app expects you to organize your VPX tables in their own unique separate folders.

+>[!NOTE]
-If you want to know more about setting up the propper folder structure for VPX, please read my [wiki](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux#Structure).
+> If you want to know more about setting up the propper folder structure for VPX, please read my [wiki](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux#Structure).

 By default, the app looks for media files (images, audio and video) inside each table's folder:

 ![image](https://github.com/user-attachments/assets/e78f6296-c7fa-42cb-a966-93815370aafd)